Aaron Pierce (American football)

-Aaron R. Pierce (born September 8, 1969) is a former professional American football player who played tight end and H-back for seven seasons in the National Football League (NFL) for the New York Giants and the Baltimore Ravens.
+Aaron R. Pierce (born September 8, 1969) is an American former professional football player who was a tight end and H-back for seven seasons in the National Football League (NFL) for the New York Giants and the Baltimore Ravens.

 Born and raised in Seattle, Washington, Pierce graduated from its Franklin High School and played college football nearby at the University of Washington under head coach Don James.
 In his senior season in 1991, the undefeated Huskies shared the national championship with the Miami Hurricanes.
-Pierce was selected in the third round of the 1992 NFL Draft by the New York Giants.
+Pierce was selected 69th overall in the third round of the 1992 NFL draft by the New York Giants.